Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Introduction

 Throughout this paper, column vectors are considered by default unless specified otherwise.
-Let $x_{i,k},y_{i,k},z_{i,k} \in \R^p$ represent the iterates of agent $i\in\cN:=\{1,2,\ldots,n\}$ at the $k$-th iteration.
-To simplify notation, we introduce stacked variables such as the following ones:
+Let $x_{i,k},y_{i,k},z_{i,k} \in \R^p$ represent the iterates of agent $i\in\cN:=\{1,2,\ldots,n\}$ at the $k$-th iteration. { We introduce the following stacked variables; the others are defined analogously.}